2023 Best Political Science & Government Schools in North Carolina

 After completing their degree, political science graduates from Duke carry an average student debtload of $11,500.

-You’ll be in good company if you decide to attend University of North Carolina at Chapel Hill.
-It ranked #3 on our 2023 Best Political Science & Government Schools in North Carolina list.
-UNC Chapel Hill is a very large public school located in the small city of Chapel Hill.
+Out of the 20 schools in North Carolina that were part of this year’s ranking, University of North Carolina at Chapel Hill landed the # 3 spot on the list.
+UNC Chapel Hill is a very large public school located in the city of Chapel Hill.

 While working on their degree, political science majors at UNC Chapel Hill accumulate an average of around $15,775 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $230.

-Read full report on Political Science & Government at University of North Carolina at Chapel Hill
+Full Political Science & Government at University of North Carolina at Chapel Hill Report

 You’ll be in good company if you decide to attend Elon University.
 It ranked #4 on our 2023 Best Political Science & Government Schools in North Carolina list.
-Located in the suburb of Elon, Elon is a private not-for-profit school with a moderately-sized student population.
+Located in the midsize suburb of Elon, Elon is a private not-for-profit college with a moderately-sized student population.

 After completing their degree, political science graduates from Elon carry an average student debtload of $19,000.